balkirat-chahal/TrackerPHP/README.md

 # TrackerPHP
-A simple todo app made using php what lets users add priority based tasks.
+A simple todo app made using php that lets users add priority based tasks.